-In order to export your Revit 3D model as new 360 rendering tour on HoloBuilder, make sure to have the HoloBuilder Add-In for Autodesk® Revit® installed correctly.
-To confirm the successful installation, check the for the HoloBuilder tool set in the “Add-Ins” section in your Revit working environment.
+In order to export your Revit 3D model as a new 360 rendering tour on HoloBuilder, make sure to have the latest HoloBuilder Add-In for Autodesk® Revit® installed correctly.
+To confirm the successful installation, check for the HoloBuilder toolset in the “Add-Ins” section in your Revit working environment.

 Uploading a 360° rendering view of your 3D model from Autodesk® Revit®

 There are 3 steps to create and upload a 360 tour of your 3D model in Revit:

 - Switch to the sheet view: Open the in Revit already available 2D Floor Plans of your 3D model to later place the viewpoint locations on - jump to section.

 - Add 360 viewpoints: Set the locations on the sheet view to determining where you want to "capture" the 360 renderings in your 3D model - create each location manually or generate them automatically - jump to section.